Cash App vs Venmo

 As both are free services (for their basic features) as well, they most likely don’t invest much in their customer service teams.

-Bottom line is, try not to make any mistakes when using these apps and we would not recommend keeping a big balance on either of them.
+The bottom line is, try not to make any mistakes when using these apps and we would not recommend keeping a big balance on either of them.

 You most likely won’t get reliable help if you ever encounter a problem (but hopefully you do).